sepehrsardooeinasab/Space-Invaders/README.md

 <img src="GameplayPictures/SelectProfile.png">

 ### Choose difficulty
 In this stage, you can choose difficulty 😀.
-The health of enemies and also their shoot rate change depending on the difficulty you select.
+The health of enemies and also their fire rate change depending on the difficulty you select.
 You get more points from killing enemies on harder difficulties which can help you get a higher score.

 <img src="GameplayPictures/ChooseDifficulty.png">